 Lasso Spiders typically hide in hard-to-access areas and attempt to ambush lone animals or adventurers passing by.
 The web lasso has a range of 50'.
 Characters hit with it are caught in the tough, sticky strand.
-The Lasso Spider will then attempt to draw the creature 10' closer each round with an opposed Strength check at a +4 modifier.
-Once in range, the spider will bite and paralyze the creature with its poison (Fortitude save DC 15 or be paralyzed for 2d4 rounds), and eat it immediately if it is hungry, or wrap it in a cocoon to save for later.
+The Lasso Spider will then attempt to draw the creature 10' closer each round (Save to avoid).
+Once in range, the spider will bite and paralyze the creature with its poison (Save or be paralyzed for 2d4 rounds), and eat it immediately if it is hungry, or wrap it in a cocoon to save for later.